 Delays in funding.
 In many countries, national polices require that funding for procurement be allocated and available to the program, or procurement unit, before bidding documents can be publicly released.
+In Pakistan (confirm national/provincial requirements)

 Delays in government funding approval and allocation of program procurement budgets delay the release of bidding documents; which, in turn, can delay the eventual delivery of the commodity.